 As we discussed earlier, recent approaches for 5G throughput prediction have primarily used two different state-of-the-art models -- \ac{LSTM}~\cite{Raca2020} and \ac{RF}~\cite{Minovski2021}.
-To analyze their performance over cross-technology predictions, we perform three separate experiments -- (a) train the model using one dataset from 5G-Pub (see Section~\ref{public_data}), and then test with the held out data from the same or a different dataset from 5G-Pub, (b) train the model using a centrally mixed 4G \& 5G-Pub dataset, and then train using the held out data from 5G-Pub, and (c) train the models using the 4G dataset and then test using 5G-Pub or the held out 4G data.
+To analyze their performance over multi-network and multi-device predictions, we perform three separate experiments -- (a) train the model using one dataset from 5G-Pub (see Section~\ref{public_data}), and then test with the held-out data from the same or a different dataset from 5G-Pub, (b) train the model using a centrally mixed 4G \& 5G-Pub dataset, and then train using the held-out data from 5G-Pub, and (c) train the models using the 4G dataset and then test using 5G-Pub or the held out 4G data.

-For the first experiment, we consider the three datasets from 5G-Pub -- Lumos-5G (L), Iris (I) and MM-Wild (M).
-We train the two models (RF and LSTM) using 70\% data from one of these three datasets, and then test using either the remaining 30\% held out data from the same dataset or one of the two other datasets.
-We use the features which are common to all the three datasets (Table~\ref{tab:feature_space}).
-To evaluate the performance of the models, we use percentage $R_2$ score.
+For the first experiment, we consider the three datasets from 5G-Pub -- Lumos-5G (L), Iris (I), and MM-Wild (M).
+We train the two models (RF and LSTM) using 70\% data from one of these three datasets and then test using either the remaining 30\% held-out data from the same dataset or one of the two other datasets.
+We use the features which are common to all three datasets (Table~\ref{tab:feature_space}).
+To evaluate the performance of the models, we use the percentage $R_2$ score.
 The results are summarized in Table~\ref{tab:thptPredAcrossData2}.
-The table indicates that for both the models, the maximum performance is achieved when the models are trained and tested over the same dataset, emphasizing performance benefits for training and testing over the same data collection environment.
+The table indicates that for both models, the maximum performance is achieved when the models are trained and tested over the same dataset, emphasizing performance benefits for training and testing over the same data collection environment.
 However, for cross-environment testing, we observe a significant drop in the $R_2$ score.
-This clearly indicates that the state-of-the-art throughput predictors are biased towards the environment from where the data is collected.
-This leads to our first Takeaway. \begin{takeaway}{}{tw1} The state-of-the-art throughput predictors are biased towards the environment over which the training data is collected. \end{takeaway}
+This clearly indicates that the \textbf{state-of-the-art throughput predictors} are \textbf{biased towards the environment} from where the data is collected.